Yusmadi Yusoff

 Mohd Yusmadi bin Mohd Yusoff (Jawi: محمد يسمدي بن محمد يوسف; born 12 October 1974) is a Malaysian politician and was the Member of the Parliament of Malaysia for the Balik Pulau constituency in Penang, Malaysia from 2008 to 2013.
 He sat in Parliament as a member of People's Justice Party (PKR).

 Yusmadi now holds an appointment as a Senator in Dewan Negara. the Upper House of Parliament of Malaysia to represent Penang.
 He was appointed in August 2018.

+Yusmadi was appointed a Member of Consultative Council of Foreign Policy (CCFP), Ministry of Foreign Affairs, Malaysia.

+Encorp Berhad announced the appointment of Mohd Yusmadi Mohd Yusoff as its new Non-Executive Chairman and Independent Non-Executive Director, effective from 29 September 2023.

-Professional Careers
+Professional careers

 Senior Partner, Fahda Nur & Yusmadi

 Yusmadi is a legal practitioner by profession.
 He specializes in public interest litigation and criminal defense cases.
 He has been involved as a leading counsel and co-counsel in civil and criminal cases.
 Some of the renowned cases that were handled by him involved politicians, top singers and activists namely Al-Maunah case, Dato’ Seri Anwar Ibrahim and Rock Band Search, force eviction cases, Reformasi activists.
 He is also active in defending cases assigned by YBGK (National Legal Aid Foundation).
 His pride and joy, Fahda Nur & Yusmadi is a boutique law firm which focuses on civil law, commercial, crime, human rights, public interests and Islamic law.